1

 What does a docketing assistant do?

-A docketing assistant manages and organizes legal documents and case schedules, ensuring deadlines and filings are accurately recorded.
-They often use specialized case management software and support attorneys or legal staff in maintaining case timelines and document tracking.
+A docketing assistant manages and organizes legal documents and case schedules, ensuring deadlines and filings are accurately recorded and tracked.
+They often use specialized case management software and require attention to detail to support attorneys and legal staff in maintaining case timelines.

 What is the difference between Assistant Docket Clerk vs Court Clerk?